LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/primer_removal.rst

 	The input data for this section is a directory of FASTQ format file pairs, one pair per sample, with primer sequences at (or near) the beginning of each read.
 If you're following along step-by-step, this was produced in :ref:`the previous tutorial<demultiplexing>`.
 Alternatively, the ``1_demux`` directory within the :ref:`sectionA archive<sectionAdata>` can be used as example data.

-	This tutorial uses the :ref:`cutadapt software <cutadapt>`.
+	This tutorial uses the :ref:`cutadapt <cutadapt>` software.

 Performing primer removal
 =========================

 This process is very similar to demultiplexing, except we only have one sequence to remove, rather than three, and we only want one output file for each input file.
-The power of **cutadapt**'s paired-file-aware approach is that again, we can filter out any mate pairs that don’t have both primers - this is definitely a mark of a sequencing error!
+The power of **cutadapt**'s paired-file-aware approach is that again, we can filter out any mate pairs that don’t have both primers - this is probably a mark of a sequencing error!

 .. admonition:: Exercise